top of page

 Practical Tips to Improve Your Relationship with Food

-• Include protein and fiber in meals to stay full longer.
+• Include protein and fibre in meals to stay full longer.
+These nutrients help keep your blood sugar stable and reduce cravings.

 Moving Forward with Compassion